 Teacher communities are a nice blend of social interaction and knowledge-sharing among peers.
 We put together a list of our favorite online PLNs for you to check out over the break.
 And yes, we included our own.
 See you there!

-Common Sense Educators is our new Facebook group for educators committed to creating a positive, collaborative culture of digital learning and digital citizenship in their classrooms, schools, or districts.
+Common Sense Educators is our Facebook group for educators committed to creating a positive, collaborative culture of digital learning and digital citizenship in their classrooms, schools, or districts.
 Whether you're a classroom teacher, administrator, tech coach, or homeschool teacher -- you name it -- you can connect with inspiring colleagues here.
 Topics of discussion include tech integration, media literacy, internet safety, and much more.
 Members share articles, ask for advice from peers, give virtual high-fives, and relate to each other's challenges.
 And if you're looking to complete our recognition program to become a Common Sense Educator, membership in the Facebook group is the first step toward that goal!
 It's a "closed" group, so you'll need to request to join.

 A community of classroom-teaching videos, this website provides teachers with an opportunity to learn from peers.
 Educators can share lesson ideas and find support in an active Q&A forum.
 Rather than take time away from the school day to observe other teachers in action, this innovative online tool allows educators to observe actual classroom teaching anytime.
-The Teams platform offers a more personalized version of the public model and enables individual schools to share videos within a small group setting.
+The Teaching Channel Plus platform offers a more personalized version of the public model and enables individual schools to share videos within a small group setting.

 Twitter is an incredible resource for professional development.
 Although not focused primarily on teachers or education, Twitter makes it easy for educators to build and expand their personal learning networks.
 Education-focused chats are a great way to engage; they're searchable by hashtags such as #edchat, #ellchat, and #sschat.
 By following other teachers and thought leaders, it's easy to find new resources and support among peers.